Michael-Alz/cs5500-final-backend/README.md

 -   Response 200 returns the refreshed mapping set.
 -   Failure codes: `400 UNKNOWN_LEARNING_STYLE:<value>`, `400 UNKNOWN_MOOD:<value>`, `404 ACTIVITY_NOT_FOUND:<id>`.

+#### Recommendation Auto-Fallbacks

+-   System-generated rows are tracked with `course_recommendations.is_auto`.
+Any teacher edit flips the flag to `false`, which shields that mapping from future auto-overwrites.
+-   Immediately after course creation the backend ensures a course-global default `(learning_style=null, mood=null)` that targets the current **system default activity**.
+If the activity catalog is empty, the insert is deferred until activities exist.
+-   After each recommendation PATCH the backend applies the teacher’s precise mappings and then auto-upserts:
+    -   `(null, moodY)` so guests without a stored style still land on the latest activity for that mood.
+    -   `(styleX, null)` so profile-only matches inherit the freshest rule for that style.
+    -   Auto rows are created or updated only when they are missing or already marked `is_auto=true`.
+-   When every database fallback misses, `get_recommended_activity` now returns `match_type="system-default"` rather than an empty activity payload.
+-   System default selection order: `SYSTEM_DEFAULT_ACTIVITY_ID` env var → first activity tagged `__system_default__` → newest activity overall → none (when the catalog is empty).
+The seed script tags **Calm Reset Routine**, and `.env.example.docker` documents the optional override knob.

 ### Sessions

 #### POST /api/courses/{course_id}/sessions